HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 READ our separate review of this Netflix outing of Pappi Corsicato's documentary film about Julian Schnabel here.
 [04.27.2020]

-a promotional poster for Fiona Apple's new album Fetch the Bolt Cutters, grabbed from milled.com
+the jacket and records of a vinyl copy of Fiona Apple's new album Fetch the Bolt Cutters, grabbed from milled.com

 Fetch the Bolt Cutters.
 (Released 17 April 2020, Epic Records and Clean Slate)

-EVERY song, and its singing, . . . well, it's theater, really, as American Idol judges would tell everybody.
-Maybe that goes without saying, as songs have for a long time been delivered as so to our collective subconscious via all the live performances, the music videos, and finally the jukebox musicals.
+EVERY song, and its singing, . . . well, it's all theater, really, as American Idol judges would tell you and everybody.
+Maybe that goes without saying, as songs have for a long time been structured and then delivered as just so, theater stuff, to our collective subconscious . . . via all the required live performances, music videos and, finally, the jukebox musicals that may later carry them.

-So, today, a songwriter may take any form, say, the samba song, and drop his/her lyric poetry into it, and, for as long as the singer's singing "acts" out the song quite successfully, subtly sans theatrics, you could say that the resulting theater in it was already "ready" from the git-go.
-The listener, for his part, consciously or subconsciously, would already be able to direct that music video in his head around the experiencing of the piece.
+So, today, a songwriter may take any form, say, the samba song, and drop his/her lyric poetry into it, where you could say the resulting theater in it was already "ready" from the git-go, that is to say, expected.
+Well, for as long as the singer's singing "acts" out the song quite successfully, subtly sans theatrics, everything should be nifty as fuck.
+Faced with such a skillfully-finished product, the listener, for his part, should already be able to automatically direct that music video in his head from the sheer experiencing of the piece.

-Still, decades ago, a more theatrical sort of aural theater, going beyond the subtle but already ready theater in all songs, was flaunted by such genres as progressive rock (Pink Floyd, etc.), followed later by art rock, and so on.
+Still, decades ago, a more theatrical sort of aural theater, going beyond the subtle but already ready theater in the act of song recording, was flaunted by such genres as psychedelic rock and progressive rock (Pink Floyd, etc.), followed later by art rock, baroque pop, noise rock, and so on.
 Heavy metal itself came up with its own theatrical tropes or traditions.

-Instead of seating herself in front of a piano for another set of those classic Fiona Apples like, say, "Criminal," Apple decided to this time take the latter route, expanding perhaps on similar forays by some of the songs in The Idler Wheel....
-With her unbridled experimentation for Fetch, Apple's theatrics joins not only the prog rockers but the pop subversions of people like Kate Bush, Laurie Anderson, Tom Waits, and others, with songs that walk the line between pop accessibility and cabaret music-like theatricality.
+So, instead of seating herself in front of a piano for another set of those classic Apples like "Criminal," Fiona Apple decided to this time take the latter route, expanding perhaps on similar forays in her last studio collection, The Idler Wheel....
+With her unbridled "experimentation" (or imagination) for Fetch the Bolt Cutter's production (aided by co-producers Amy Aileen Wood, Sebastian Steinberg and David Garza), Apple's expanded theatrics joins not only the prog rockers but the pop subversions of people like Kate Bush, Laurie Anderson, Tom Waits, Black Francis, Tori Amos, among many others, with songs that walk the line between pop accessibility and cabaret music-like theatricality; if this salute to cabaret music is in emulation of her sister as a cabaret singer, we don't know.
 It's not an easy route to take, hard to get away with.
 But the requisite is simple, really.
-Beyond creativity, simple sincerity, especially that sort of sincerity cynical towards the larger market.
+Beyond creativity, just simple sincerity, especially that sort of sincerity cynical towards the larger market.

-The humor and insight in Apple's tracks in Fetch keep them well away from the embrace of pretense.
-Perhaps it's also because every musical trope used at a turn, extracted from Apple's musicological lexicon acquired through the years, is there to service a line, the way an Arthur Sullivan or George Gershwin might do it for the turns of those musical-book verses.
-Her creativity is not there to display a virtuosity but to dramatize the delivery of a black joke, servicing her own delivery of her line, as if she's a postmodernist Liza Minnelli interpreting a feminist aria at a cabaret full of clueless men.
+The humor and insight in Fetch's tracks keep them well safe from the embrace of pretense.
+Perhaps it's also because every musical trope used at a turn, extracted from Apple's musicological lexicon acquired through the years, is there to service a verse line or stanza, the way an Arthur Sullivan or George Gershwin might appropriate one for the turns of those musical-book verses in their plays.
+Her creativity is not there to display a virtuosity but to dramatize the delivery of a black joke, servicing her own delivery of her lines, as if she's a postmodernist Liza Minnelli interpreting a feminist aria at a cabaret full of clueless men.

 Humor there is here.
 But this is not comedy.
-It is, in fact, subtly blackly riddled with hidden suspicion, some distaste, sardonic while understanding, at times pleading and loving, but oftentimes tired of it, cynical ("fetch the bolt cutters" to get outta an impossible here).
-The album's narrative sprinkles metaphors all over for the relationship between men and women and between all sorts of women, magically stronger as theme within the Trump-era-, Duterte-era-, Putin-era-fattened sexisms of our various living nations.
-[04.30.2020]
+It is, in fact, subtly blackly riddled with hidden suspicion, some distaste, sardonic while understanding, at times pleading and loving, but oftentimes tired of it, utterly cynical ("fetch the bolt cutters" to get outta an impossible here, opened by what sounds like high school band rhythms for a cheerleading squad).
+Cynical, we said, armed with a smirk.
+The album's narrative sprinkles metaphors all over for the relationship between men and women and between all sorts of women, magically stronger as a theme set within the stage of Trump-era-, Duterte-era-, Putin-era-fattened sexisms within our various living circuses called nations.
+She sings, "Kick me under the table all you want, / I won't shut up."
+[08.05.2020]

 Text (c) copyright 2020 diskurso.com